Diego Maradona: Argentina holds 3 days of mourning | DW | 26.11.2020

-Argentina is set to embark on three days of mourning on Thursday following the death of football legend Diego Maradona.
+Argentina began three days of mourning on Thursday following the death of football legend Diego Maradona.

 For a nation where football is seen as a religion, Maradona's death at the age of 60 has sent his homeland into widespread grief.
 His coffin now rests in the presidential palace in Buenos Aires for a period of lying in state.